top of page

 The Google Analytics 4 universal search box showing results for “How many new users yesterday?"

-A good place to start is by searching for “Tour”—the results to this query, such as Admin Settings Tour and Reports Library Tour, give you a quick visual tour of different parts of the interface.
+Hint: a good place to start is by searching for “Tour."
+The results to this query, such as Admin Settings Tour and Reports Library Tour, give you a quick visual tour of different parts of the interface.

-When viewing an individual report, you’ll see it’s made up of a number of “cards”—each card being an individual table or graph.
+Even with GA4’s powerful new AI capabilities, you’ll probably still find yourself turning to the standard reports regularly.
+Each report is made up of a number of “cards,” each card being an individual table or graph.
 You can customize these by clicking the “customize report” icon in the top-right (the one that looks like a pencil).
 And, of course you can designate a date range (the default setting shows the last 28 days).

 Finally, many of the cards have a small dropdown menu in the top-left that lets you change the primary dimension.
 For example, you may be able to change “users” to “new users.”
 This makes the reports much more flexible.